AbhiAlest/AbhiAlest/README.md

 <!-- About Me -->
 <p align="center">
     I'm a front-end developer with over 5 years of programming experience.
-I enjoy coding websites related to mathematics and biology (especially neuromuscular anatomy).
+I enjoy coding websites related to mathematics, biology (especially neuromuscular anatomy), and deep learning.
 In my free time, I also enjoy tinkering with embedded systems and breaking down old electronics.
 </p>

 <p align="center">